 On September 20, 2018, we entered into an agreement to acquire the assets of the embolectomy catheter business of Applied Medical Resources Corporation (Applied).
-The clot management business consists of several embolectomy and thrombectomy catheter product lines which are sold worldwide (approximately 60% in the U.S. and 40% outside the U.S.).
-On the same date, we entered into a transition services agreement under which Applied will manufacture and supply us with inventory for a period of twelve months, unless extended in writing by both parties.
+The embolectomy catheter business consists of several embolectomy and thrombectomy catheter product lines which are sold worldwide.
+On the same date, we entered into a transition services agreement under which Applied would supply us with inventory for a period of twelve months, unless extended in writing by both parties.
+The TSA was not extended.

 The purchase price for the acquired assets, which included inventory, machinery and equipment, intellectual property, permits and approvals, data and records, and customer and supplier information, was \$14.2 million.
-Of this amount, \$11 million was paid at closing, another \$2 million was paid 12 months following the closing date, and the final \$1.2 million is due 24 months following the closing date.
-The deferred amounts totaling \$3.2 million were recorded at an acquisition-date fair value of \$3.043 million using a discount rate of 3.75% to reflect the time value of money between the acquisition date and the payment due dates.
+Of this amount, \$11.0 million was paid at closing, another \$2.0 million was paid 12 months following the closing date and the final \$1.2 million was paid 24 months following the closing date, in a slightly reduced amount.
+The deferred amounts totaling \$3.2 million were recorded at an acquisition-date fair value of \$3.0 million using a discount rate of 3.75% to reflect the time value of money between the acquisition date and the payment due dates.